kikocorreoso/brythonmagic/README.md

 * -h, --html: you can pass a string with html markup code.
 This html code will be inserted inside the div container.
 In this way you can avoid the generation of HTML markup code via a Brython script so you can separate the layout from the 'action'.

+* -s, --script: Use this option to provide and id to the script defined in the Brython code cell.
+Also, this value could be used to run the code of this cell in other brython cells.

+* -S, --scripts: Use this option to run code previously defined in other Brython code cells.
+The values should be the provided values in the -s/--script option in other Brython code cells.

 [WARNING] This options may change as the brythonmagic is in active development.